 California may be known as a destination for hot weather, sandy beaches and attractions such as Disneyland, but the state has its share of cold climate activities as well.
-According to Travis Alley, stellar snowmobiling Instagrammer (include link to other story) (@tahoesledhead) and professional golfer, Lake Tahoe might as well be Disneyland for sledders.
+According to Travis Alley, stellar snowmobiling Instagrammer (@tahoesledhead) and professional golfer, Lake Tahoe might as well be Disneyland for sledders.

 What is the best place to sled in your area, and why?